Soen390-Pathfinders/SOEN390_PathFinders/README.md

 ## Installation

 ### Prerequisites
-Before you can run the project, make sure you have installed **Docker** and all required dependencies
+Before you can run the project, make sure you have installed **Docker**, PostgreSQL and all required dependencies

 ### Step 1: Clone the Repository
 You can use the following command to clone the repo: